-On billboard I saw a sign that boldly stated “Tanduay Rhum the worlds best rum 4 years running”.
-Now I like Tanduay a lot, but having lived for 3 years in the caribbean and considering myself somewhat an officado on all things rum found this tone quite the statement.
+On a billboard I saw a sign that boldly stated “Tanduay Rhum the worlds best rum 4 years running”.
+Now I like Tanduay a lot, but having lived for 3 years in the caribbean and considering myself somewhat an officado on all things rum, found this tone quite the statement.
 I do indeed like Tanduay, but best in the world i’m not quite sure about.
-Best rum in the Philippines, sure, best rum in Asia, arm probably I can’t actually name another rum thats made, despite all the sugar cane, but the world, not so sure about.
+Best rum in the Philippines, sure, best rum in Asia, probably as I can’t actually name another rum thats made here, despite all the sugar cane, but the world, not so sure about.

 Tanduay can trace its origins back to the 1850’s and unsparingly the Spanish, before morphing into the Tanduay Distillery, Inc in 1935.

-So, as to the rum itself and my ingrained snobbery (I used to live in Cayman).
+So, as to the rum itself and my ingrained snobbery (I used to live in the Cayman Islands).
 Tanduay Rhum is not the best rum in the world.
-It generally has a funny orange color when compared to the rums of the caribbean, and is weak and watery in comparison.
+It generally has a funny orange color when compared to the rums of the caribbean, as well as a weak and even watery taste.

-I’m sounding like a hater, but that really is not the case, and Tanduay by far not without its charms.
+I’m sounding like a hater, but that really is not the case, Tanduay is not without its charms.
 In fact some of the negatives, like it not being too overbearing make it a perfect easy summer drink.
 And lets look at the facts!
-A bottle of rum for $1 in the shops or $1.50 in a is pretty good value.
+A bottle of rum for $1 in the shops or $1.50 in a restaurant is pretty good value.

 Apparently there’s even a Tanduay Rum USA!
 Well thats what happens when you put an embargo on Cuba.
 Havana Club is actually the best rum in the world, sorry Tanduay Rhum, but at least you’re still the best rum in the Philippines.